BuffsWiseWanderer89/CIDM6330/README.md

 <br> &nbsp;      And   the count is stored in a PostGreSQL database
 <br> &nbsp;      And   the data is displayed on a live dashboard

-###  Scenario: Image recognition and cigarette butt count
-Given a volunteer is using the mobile app while collecting cigarette butt canisters When they take a photo

 ## Specifications

 ###  Concept